Home

 What are the Criteria to Shift Shares in the T2T?

-Understanding the criteria for shifting shares to the Trade-to-Trade (T2T) segment is essential for investors.
-Regulatory bodies like NSE and BSE impose specific conditions to ensure market stability and protect investors from excessive speculation and market manipulation.
-Here are the key criteria considered for moving shares to the T2T segment:
+Understanding the criteria for moving shares to the Trade-to-Trade (T2T) segment is crucial for investors.
+Regulatory bodies like NSE and BSE evaluate specific factors to curb speculation, prevent price manipulation, and maintain market stability.

 1. Price-to-Earnings (P/E) Ratio